seanpmaxwell/Typescript-Best-Practices/README.md

   - `types/`: for type aliases (i.e. custom utility types) and interfaces
   - <b>CHEAT</b>: If you have a very simple `common/` folder, that only has a single file that's a declaration or modular-object script, you can have just that one file in there without creating the `constants/`, `utils/` and `types/` subfolders, but remember to add these if that `common/` folder grows though.
 - In short `common/` is not a grab-n-bag, `common/` is ONLY for shared types, constants, and utilities (executable logic) that are used across multiple files, nothing else.
+- If you have something that isn't shared but you don't want to go in the file that it is called in for whatever reason (i.e. a large function in an express route that generates a PDF) create another subfolder called `support/`and place it there.
 ```
 - spec/
 - src/